tastytough/COMP2116-UserDocs/docs/index.md

     E.g **Right click** on [Table], **click** [Create Table] to create a new table in `test-constrainst-e-nguyen schema`.

+3. When you see < angle brackets  >, it should be replaced by your table name or your schema's name.

+4. When you see { curly brackets }, it defines the list of columns

-3. Some queries have a clickable `+` button to show more explanation for these queries:
+5. Some queries have a clickable `+` button to show more explanation for these queries:

     ``` sql linenums="1"
     SELECT P_CODE, P_DESCRIPT, P_PRICE